openmobilityfoundation/curb-data-specification/metrics/README.md

 ### Methodology

 Cities are facilitating access to the curb for different users based on the curb access priorities of that particular area.
-The following metrics can be useful in understanding how curb usage aligns with priorities.
+The following metrics will be used in understanding how curb usage aligns with priorities.

-An event/transaction at the curb is defined as...
-TBD

-Unit of measure, time, length, etc...
-TBD

 #### Total Events